pganalyze/pganalyze-docs/install/amazon_rds/01_configure_rds_instance.md

 backlink_title: 'Installation Guide (Amazon RDS)'
 ---

-In order to setup pganalyze monitoring for [Amazon RDS](https://aws.amazon.com/rds/postgresql/) you'll need to first follow these steps<br>
+In order to setup pganalyze monitoring for [Amazon RDS](https://aws.amazon.com/rds/postgresql/) you'll need to first follow these steps<br/>
 to enable the [pg\_stat\_statements](http://www.postgresql.org/docs/current/static/pgstatstatements.html) extension for collecting query statistics.

 This guide assumes you have an already running Amazon RDS PostgreSQL server you want to monitor.